 Pens and mechanical pencils may damage the artifacts and display cases.
 Broken mechanical pencil leads may leave scratches.
 Ink from pens may splatter onto the artifacts, leaving stains that are difficult to remove; the process of removing these stains may also damage the object.
 Please bring your own wooden pencils, or use the pencils provided in the exhibition halls.

-Do not touch the exhibits.
+Do not touch the exhibits, unless otherwise indicated.

-Pets are not allowed in the halls.
+Pets are not allowed in the museum.

 Pets may accidentally bring in pests that are harmful to the artifacts on display, and are as such not allowed in the museum.

 Dangerous items are strictly prohibited in the museum.